chukwupaul31-source/coffee-Sales-Data-Analysis/README.md

- Data Analtics Project:#☕coffee Sales Optimization and  Analysis
+ # ☕ Data Analtics Project:☕coffee Sales Optimization and  Analysis

 ## 🚀 Overview
 This was a comprehensive, end-to-end data analysis project executed in *Python*, focused on deriving actionable business intelligence from transactional coffee shop sales data.